Beam Global (BEEM)

 nullAI Analysis | Feedback

-Lisa Potok brings over 25 years of financial, operational, board, and leadership experience in both public and private companies, domestically and internationally, across diverse industries including manufacturing, medical devices, biotech, eCommerce, advertising, and consumer goods.
-She is recognized for her strategic focus and for consistently contributing to profitability growth while managing public offerings, acquisitions, and other strategic initiatives.
-Immediately prior to her appointment at Beam Global, Ms. Potok served as the CFO, Treasurer, and Secretary of Nice North America LLC (formerly Nortek Security & Control, LLC), a prominent smart residential, commercial, and industrial solutions manufacturing company.
-Her previous roles with publicly traded companies include CFO of Newegg Inc., a multi-billion-dollar global tech company that she helped take public in May 2021, and Vice President of Global Finance at Club Demonstration Services.
-Ms. Potok is an active CPA and holds a Bachelor of Arts in Accounting from Hillsdale College and an MBA from The Paul Merage School of Business, University of California, Irvine.
+Lisa A. Potok possesses over 25 years of financial, operational, board, and leadership experience across both public and private companies, domestically and internationally.
+Her background spans various industries, including manufacturing, medical devices, biotech, eCommerce, advertising, and consumer goods.
+She has been instrumental in driving profitability growth while managing public offerings, acquisitions, and other strategic initiatives.
+Before her appointment at Beam Global, Ms. Potok served as CFO, Treasurer, and Secretary of Nice North America LLC (formerly Nortek Security & Control, LLC).
+Her experience with publicly traded companies includes taking Newegg Inc. public in May 2021, and serving as Vice President of Global Finance at Club Demonstration Services and Vice President of Finance/Divisional CFO at FTD, Inc.'s Provide Commerce division.

 AI Analysis | Feedback